ScrumDoLLC/scrumdo-static/help/personalprojects.md

 You can create either a timebox (iteration/sprint) based or a flow (iterationless/sprint less) based personal project.

 ## Who can see my personal stuff?
-Account owners or Staff members of your organization can see that the project exists, but can not see the content of your personal project/board.
+Only you.
+Account owners or Staff members of your organization can see that the project exists, but CANNOT see the content of your personal project/board.

 ## Personal boards vs Team boards